 Mental Health Resources for Veterans

-As events continue to unfold in Afghanistan, all kinds of reactions are normal.
+All kinds of reactions to the ongoing pandemic and the recent events in Afghanistan are normal.
 Stay connected with to the people you love and see below for mental health resources available to veterans and their loved ones.

 Veterans Crisis Line

 If you are having thoughts of suicide, call 1-800-273-8255, then PRESS 1 or visit http://www.veteranscrisisline.net/.
 For emergency mental health care, you can also go directly to your local VA medical center 24/7 regardless of your discharge status or enrollment in other VA health care.

 Discuss how you feel with other veterans in these community-based counseling centers.
 70% of Vet Center staff are Veterans.
 Call 1-877-927-8387 or find one near you.